itaysnir/itaysnir.github.io/_posts/2024-04-26-pwncollege-sandboxing.md

 This approach works perfectly :)

-Because the procfs was added, this clearly isn’t the intended solution. \
-I assume the intended solution involves using special files within the proc fs, and `/proc/parent_pid/ns/mnt` in particular. \
+Because the procfs was added, this clearly isn’t the intended solution.
+I assume the intended solution involves using special files within the procfs, and `/proc/parent_pid/ns/mnt` in particular. \
-The ns directory contains unix sockets of all of the namespaces of certain process.
+The `ns` directory contains unix sockets of all of the namespaces of certain process.
 If we would re-assign the mount namespace of the container so that it would be the parent’s, it would be able to access the original filesystem!

 We can do so by using `nsenter` - a tool that calls `setns` syscall under the hood, and switches a namespace by applying it the requested unix socket fd. \
 Hence, the intended solution: